apiraino/open-taffeta/README.md

 ### Running tests:

-Integration tests need the server running, so first launch `cargo run` in a shell and `cargo test` in another one.
+Integration tests need the server running, so first launch `cargo run` in a shell and `cargo test --all` in another one.

 ### Running the server